Dear Cooper Uphill Access Community,

 - You are bound by the Colorado Ski Safety Act and the Skier Responsibility Code when you are accessing terrain within the ski area boundary, day or night, open or closed.

 - Be respectful of our shared environment.
 Pack out what you pack in, and use concrete vault outhouses (or a suitably inconspicuous location) if you need to relieve yourself.
 Unfortunately, some uphillers have been using the areas around our on-mountain buildings for this purpose.
 This is unacceptable, and if it continues it will result in further limitations to uphill access.
 Our hardworking staff have to work around our buildings all day, and working around your urine is neither sanitary nor decent.
 Don’t ruin it for everyone.

-- Stay far away from grooming equipment and other on-mountain equipment for your safety and the peace of mind of our operators.
+- Stay far away from on-mountain equipment for your safety and the peace of mind of our operators.